-When comparing Bitwig Studio vs LMMS, the Slant community recommends Bitwig Studio for most people.
+When comparing Bitwig Studio vs LMMS, the Slant community recommends LMMS for most people.
 In the question“What are the best DAWs?”
-Bitwig Studio is ranked 6th while LMMS is ranked 9th.
+LMMS is ranked 3rd while Bitwig Studio is ranked 6th.
+The most important reason people chose LMMS is:

 Ranked in these QuestionsQuestion Ranking

 Makes use of the Seaboard, Linnstrument, Continuum and other modern expressive controllers.

 Pro Supports multiple midi instruments on one track

 Being able to add multiple midi instruments on the same track is a nice feature.
 It allows for much easier setup for VSTs like Cthulhu.
 It's also nice to be able to have multiple instruments setup that can be toggled.